-There are a variety of alternative techniques available to quantify the functional relationship between flow and fry and juvenile rearing habitat availability, but they can be broken down into three general categories: 1) habitat modeling; 2) biological response correlations; and 3) demonstration flow assessment (Annear et al. 2002).
+There are a variety of alternative techniques available to evaluate fry and juvenile rearing habitat, but they can be broken down into three general categories: 1) habitat modeling; 2) biological response correlations; and 3) demonstration flow assessment (Annear et al. 2002).
 Biological response correlations can be used to evaluate rearing habitat by examining juvenile production estimates at different flows (Hvidsten 1993).
-However, this method requires many years of data and it is difficult to separate out the effects of flows from year to year variation in escapement and other factors.
-Snorkel surveys are proposed to be conducted as part of the Lower Yuba River Accord.
-Although these data would be expected to provide insight into salmonid rearing habitat use, they would be too limited to use for determining instream flow needs.
-Demonstration flow assessments (CIFGS 2003) likewise use direct observation of river habitat conditions at several flows; at each flow, polygons of habitat are delineated in the field.
-Because the flow regime in the lower Yuba River is set by Federal Energy Regulatory Commission license requirements and water delivery demands made on the Yuba County Water Agency, demonstration flows cannot be conducted.
-Therefore, we chose to conduct habitat modeling for the lower Yuba River under a range of flows using data collected from representative study sites in the river.
-Modeling approaches are widely used to assess the effects of instream flows on fish habitat availability despite potential assumption, sampling, and measurement errors that, as in the other methods described above, can contribute to the uncertainty of results.
+Disadvantages of this approach are: 1) difficulty in separating out effects of flows from year to year variation in escapement and other factors; 2) the need for many years of data; 3) the need to assume a linear relationship between juvenile production and flow between each observed flow; and 4) the inability to extrapolate beyond the observed range of flows.
+Demonstration flow assessments (CIFGS 2003) use direct observation of river habitat conditions at several flows; at each flow, polygons of habitat are delineated in the field.
+Disadvantages of this approach are: 1) the need to have binary habitat suitability criteria; 2) limitations in the accuracy of delineation of the polygons; 3) the need to assume a linear relationship between habitat and flow between each observed flow; and 4) the inability to extrapolate beyond the observed range of flows.
+Based on the above discussion, we selected habitat modeling (i.e. IFIM) as the technique to be used for evaluating anadromous salmonid rearing habitat in the Yuba River.

-The range of Yuba River flows to be evaluated for management generally falls within the range of 150 cubic feet per second (cfs) downstream of Daguerre Point Dam (the lowest flow in the Yuba River Accord) and 400 cfs upstream of Daguerre Point Dam (the current State Water Resources Control Board minimum flow) to 4,170 cfs (the combined capacity of Narrows I and II).
-Accordingly, the range of study flows (400 to 4,500 cfs upstream Daguerre Point Dam and 150 to 4,500 cfs downstream of Daguerre Point Dam) encompasses the range of flows to be evaluated for management.
-The assumptions of this study are: 1) physical habitat is a limiting factor for salmonid populations in the Yuba River; 2) rearing habitat quality can be characterized by depth, velocity, adjacent velocity and cover; 3) the eighteen study sites are representative of anadromous salmonid rearing habitat in the Yuba River; and 4) theoretical equations of physical processes along with a description of stream bathymetry provide sufficient input to simulate velocity distributions through a study site.
+Flows to be evaluated for management range from a minimum of 150 cubic feet per second (cfs) downstream of Daguerra Point Dam (the lowest flow in the Yuba River Accord) and a minimum of 400 cfs upstream of Daguerra Point Dam (the current State Water Resources Control Board minimum flow) to a maximum of 4,170 cfs (the combined capacity of Narrows I and II).
+Accordingly, the range of study flows (400 to 4,500 cfs upstream Daguerra Point Dam and 150 to 4,500 cfs downstream of Daguerra Point Dam) encompasses the range of flows to be evaluated for management.
+The assumptions of this study are: 1) physical habitat is the limiting factor for salmonid populations in the Yuba River; 2) rearing habitat quality can be characterized by depth, velocity, adjacent velocity and cover; 3) the eighteen study sites are representative of anadromous salmonid rearing habitat in the Yuba River; and 4) theoretical equations of physical processes along with a description of stream bathymetry provide sufficient input to simulate velocity distributions through a study site.